 Don't Pack A Pest

-The purpose of the Don't Pack A Pest Campaign is to educate travelers about the risks associated with carrying certain types of food, plants, or other agricultural items in passenger baggage.
-The U.S. Department of Agriculture, U.S. Customs and Border Protection, and the Florida Department of Agriculture and Consumer Services developed the Don’t Pack a Pest program.
-This inter-governmental program is working to safeguard food and agriculture in U.S. and beyond.
+The purpose of the Don't Pack A Pest Program is to educate international travelers about the risks associated with carrying certain types of food, plants, or other agricultural items in luggage and packages.
+The U.S. Department of Agriculture, U.S. Customs and Border Protection, the Florida Department of Agriculture and Consumer Services, and California Department of Food and Agriculture developed the Don’t Pack a Pest program.
+This federal-state cooperative program is working to safeguard food and agriculture in the United States and beyond.

 GUIDELINES FOR TRAVELERS

 Check out the NEW Don't Pack a Pest Traveler Guidelines.
 PDF linked here:

 HOW CAN I FIND OUT IF I CAN BRING SOMETHING INTO THE UNITED STATES?

 The Don't Pack A Pest Campaign wants you to find out if the items you travel with or ship into the United States are restricted.
 Learn more about what you can bring at: http://www.dontpackapest.com/Travel-Guidelines